 Option 1: Website building apps

 An increasingly popular option, especially for smaller charities, is a website building application, sometimes called a SaaS platform (which stands for Software as a Service).
-We’ve written elsewhere about lots of great website builders available with very low associated costs.
 The whole idea is that they look after all of the software installation, setup and maintenance for you.
 You get less flexibility but more stability and access to huge economies of scale.
 For a list of good SaaS options, check out our post on How to build a charity website for free.

 Option 2: Open source distribution